Our Lady of Kazan Orthodox Cathedral: Architecture

 From Moscow, had been delivered some elements of decoration of the temple (the dome, the floor covering) and the church plate.

 Built in the style of a composition of types of circular towers, the cathedral is crowned by an imposing central golden cupola, surrounded another four smaller copper-colored ones, all the shape of an onion bulb and integrated into a Byzantine structure.

 The cathedral was built based on traditional materials such as concrete and bricks.
 It comprises three works: church, diocese and bell tower.
 The pieces of the six cupolas (five in the church and another in the bell tower) were brought to the Cuban capital from Russia and were installed by local specialists.

 The temple's first floor is set aside for administrative areas, the father's rooms, public bathroom, kitchen, meeting room, computer room and technical area.
 Meanwhile, the top floor houses the church as such, with capacity for approximately 500 persons, which is accessed through two granite stairways.

 The principal entrance is through San Pedro Street and the back part of the temple, the back of the altar, through Avenida del Puerto.
 The Cathedral takes up an area of 1,200 meters facing the bay of Havana.

 Consecration of the Cathedral

-The church was consecrated October 19, 2008 in a ceremony ministered by Metropolitan Kirill Gundyaev in the presence of Heads of State of Cuba Raul Castro and hundreds of Orthodox believers, including employees of the Russian embassy in Havana and missions.
+The church was consecrated October 19, 2008 in a ceremony ministered by Metropolitan Kirill Gundyaev in the presence of Heads of State of Cuba Raúl Castro and hundreds of Orthodox believers, including employees of the Russian embassy in Havana and missions.